Is Cardinal Newman's idea of conscience 'precisely modernist'?

 “It seems a light epithet for the Pope to use, when he calls such a doctrine of [liberty of] conscience deliramentum: of all conceivable absurdities it is the wildest and most stupid.”[12]

 So we have seen Newman’s idea of conscience is correct, and that he correctly distinguishes it from those which are false, and from ‘absurdities’ that arise from these false ideas.
 It is not true to say, as the bishop does, that ‘that idea of conscience is precisely modernist’.
-In fact, it seems identical to Bishop Sanborn’s own explanation of conscience.
+In fact, it seems identical to the bishop’s own explanation of conscience.

 To understand this matter even further, let’s consider Newman’s reason for writing this book in the first place.